microsoft/bedrock-cli/README.md

 ## Prerequisites

-To use `spk`, you must make sure you have the following tools installed:
+To use `bedrock`, you must make sure you have the following tools installed:

 - `git` - at _least_ version 2.22.
 Follow download instructions
   [here](https://git-scm.com/downloads)